taeastmo/16BMB_manual/docs/source/operations/item_011_heating.rst

    2. Input '8' in the voltage protection and limit setpoint fields.
    3. Input '200' in the current limit field.
 Please input again even if the value is 200.
    4. Click :guilabel:`Clear fault`.
-   5. Turn on the PIC controller (with the setpoint still at 0).
+   5. Turn on the PID controller (with the setpoint still at 0).
    6. Enable the power output.
    7. Set the PID to 1-2 W. The voltage will start to increase by 0.001 V at a time.
 When the voltage reaches ~0.035 V (depending on the resistance of the sample cell), the TDK will begin outputting current and the PID should have good control over the power supply.
    8. Check that 'Readback (Watt)' is responding, and 'Resistance' is lower than 0.1 (typically, ~0.04-0.05 at ~1 W).